josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 I felt like I'd be able to float $1600/mo for a while.
 My last job was making $5800/mo (post tax) and Kristi was working too, of course.

-We'd just purchased an _expensive_ house, the mortgage was not cheap, but we wanted to be invested in the neighborhood, I didn't want the properties across the street to be torn down (the tenants evicted), etc.
+We'd just purchased an _expensive_ house, the mortgage was not cheap, but we wanted to be invested in the neighborhood, I didn't want the properties across the street to be torn down (the tenants evicted), etc. I know a lot about housing, ethics, and the deeply American trait of ruining the lives of poor renters, and wanted to mix my life with theirs in an effort of preventing these bad outcomes.

 A point of constant tension between Kristi and I has been that I've wanted to be _deeply invested_ in the neighborhood, and try to make various projects be fun and work out.
 This has been in my mind the inspiration for the parties we used to host, the donuts and coffee neighborhood gatherings we'd organize, and the shared meals with friends we generally enjoyed participating in.